stephenverderame/cpp_book/src/basics/comments.md

 }
 ```

 There are a few cases where definitions can (and must) be in the header file.
 An example would be a function declared `inline`.
 However, normal function definitions *must* be in a separate file.
 This is to prevent duplicate definitions of a function from getting into the binary.
-If this happens the *linker* will be unable to know which definition to use.
+If this happens, the *linker* will be unable to know which definition to use.
 How might this happen?
 Well consider two independent files `file1.cpp` and `file2.cpp`.
 Neither depend on each other and both use `powi()` so they need to include `my_math.h`.
 If the definition for `powi()` was in the header, then we would have just introduced duplicate functions with the same name and parameters (so they can't be overloads).
-This is way definitions are in source files and declarations are in header files.
+This is why definitions are in source files and declarations are in header files.
 Both `file1.cpp` and `file2.cpp` need forward declarations for `powi()`.
-Instead of having multiple declarations (which in this case is allowed since they don't depend on each other) we put them in a header file to promote code reuse.
+Instead of having multiple declarations in each source file, we put them in a header file to promote code reuse.

 Avoid cyclic dependencies like the plague.